cdown/sshrc/README.md

     $ type ..
     .. is aliased to `cd ..'

 Just specify whatever bash commands you would like to run after sshing into your server in ~/.sshrc.
 The tool will copy the file to a temp folder on the server, and source that file after starting bash.
+Other users of the server will not be affected.

 <h2>Advanced Usage</h2>
     $ mkdir -p ~/.sshrc.d